Dynamical alternating groups, stability, property Gamma, and inner amenability: Introduction

 \section{Introduction}

+In the study of von Neumann algebras and their connections to group theory, a pivotal role is played by the II$_1$ factors, i.e., the infinite-dimensional von Neumann algebras having trivial center and a (necessarily faithful and unique) normal tracial state.
 A II$_1$ factor is said to have {\it property Gamma} if it has an asymptotically central net of unitaries with trace zero.
 This concept was introduced by Murray and von Neumann in order to show that there exists a II$_1$ factor, in this case the group von Neumann algebra $\sL F_2$ of the free group on two generators, which is not isomorphic to the hyperfinite II$_1$ factor \cite{MurvNe43}.
 While the stronger property of injectivity was later identified as the von Neumann algebra analogue of amenability for groups, and indeed as being equivalent to this amenability in the case of group von Neumann algebras, Murray and von Neumann's argument nevertheless hinted at a connection to amenability through its use of almost invariant measures and paradoxicality in a way that, as they pointed out, paralleled Hausdorff's paradoxical decomposition of the sphere.
 In fact property Gamma has come, perhaps surprisingly, to play a significant role in the study of operator-algebraic amenability.
 It appears as a technical tool in Connes's celebrated work on the classification of injective factors \cite{Con76}, and its C$^*$-algebraic analogue has very recently been used to establish the equivalence of finite nuclear and $\cZ$-stability in the Toms--Winter conjecture \cite{CasEviTikWhiWin18}.
 The explicit connection to group-theoretic amenability was made by Effros \cite{Eff75}, who showed that, for an ICC discrete group $G$, if the group von Neumann algebra $\sL G$ (which in this case is a II$_1$ factor) has property Gamma then $G$ is {\it inner amenable}, meaning that there exists an atomless finitely additive probability measure on $G\setminus \{ 1_G \}$ which is invariant under the action of $G$ by conjugation.
 The converse of this implication turns out to be false, however, as was shown by Vaes in \cite{Vae12}.